brjppru/brj-mcfresh/README.md

 # brj-mcfresh
-brj@mcfresh - a Midnight Commander Skin
+brj@mcfresh - a Midnight Commander Skin.

 Didn't like what was on offer in base package, so wrote one myself and change redactor skin.

 ## based ##